LCrossman/Metagenomics_shotgun_tutorial/README.md

 Output: XX

-Step 5.
+# Step 5.
+Conclusions
 Make some conclusions about your results both technically and biologically.

-Step 6.
-Optional - Plotting
+# Step 6.
+Optional - Plotting scripts

 Scripts: XX